Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings

-In a continuum, the role played by individual particle states diminishes and the flow becomes governed by the transport of a macroscopic fluid ensemble of particles.
+{\it Electron collision and kinetic theory}.---In a continuum, the role played by individual particle states diminishes and the flow becomes governed by the transport of a macroscopic fluid ensemble of particles.
 When this is the case, the details of their macroscopic behaviour arise from the description of individual particle states through solving Boltzmann's Transport Equation (BTE) of kinetic theory and determining macroscopic quantities.
 For electron flow however, interparticle interactions become important, requiring higher-order terms for an accurate description.
 Macroscopically, these interactions are described as body forces acting on the collective behaviour of the system.
 In our case, the interaction mechanisms arise by scattering, and we consider two main forms: momentum conserving $e-e$ scattering and momentum relaxing electron-impurity scattering, with relaxation times $\tau_{MC}$ and $\tau_{MR}$ respectively.
 We also omit the contribution to momentum relaxing due to electron-phonon scattering in our modelling since it has been shown to play a negligible role below a temperature of $1~K$ \cite{Sarma1992}.
-Moreover, it is well known that below $T= 1~K$ electron-impurity scattering does not depend on temperature, whereas electron-electron has a inverse square power relationship \cite{Sarma2022,Quinn1982}.
-Despite the common misconception that momentum-conserving interactions do not affect bulk resistivity, in a Corbino device without edges our observations of a non-monotonic temperature dependant transport and the realization of Gurzhi effect depend on momentum conserving scattering.
+Moreover, it is known that well below $1~K$, electron-impurity scattering does not depend on temperature, whereas electron-electron has an inverse square power relationship \cite{Sarma2022,Quinn1982}.
+Despite the common misconception that momentum-conserving interactions do not affect bulk resistivity, in a Corbino device without edges our observations of a non-monotonic temperature dependent transport and the realization of Gurzhi effect must relate to momentum conserving scattering.
 As such, when deriving the collective behaviour from BTE, we must consider the effects of a collision integral that is non-zero under velocity space integration.\eendparagraph

 In the presence of an electric field $\vec{E}$, the linearized transport equation is \cite{Ziman1960}

 where $(\vec{v},\vec{r},t)$ is particle velocity and position at time $t$, $f_{\vec{v}}(\vec{v},\vec{r},t)$ is the electron distribution function, $f^0_{\vec{v}}(\vec{v},\vec{r},t)$ is the equilibrium distribution in the absence of an electric field, $q_e$ is electron charge $-e$ and $m^*$ is effective mass ($0.067 m_e$ for GaAs/AlGaAs).
 Using the relaxation time approximation, momentum relaxing scattering relaxes the system to a field-less equilibrium, whereas momentum conserving scattering relaxes the system to an equilibrium where electrons drift at velocity $\vec{u}$ with distribution function $f^0_{\vec{u}}$.
 The collision integral then becomes